SimCoaches/TrackPro/README.md

 - `calibration.json`: Contains the calibration points and curve types
 - `axis_ranges.json`: Contains the min/max ranges for each pedal
 - `hidhide.log`: Log file for HidHide operations
+- `curves/`: Directory containing saved custom curves for each pedal

 ## Troubleshooting